Table of Contents

 Does it ever feel like the last place in your house that gets any attention is your bedroom?
 You’ve picked over the house and organized, but your small bedroom organization?
 Non-existent.

 Am I right?
-Especially if you have a small bedroom because if your bedroom is small, organization is even more important for you.
+Especially if you have a small bedroom because if your bedroom is small, chances are your closet space is more akin to the linen closet!
+Organization ideas for bedrooms become even more important for you.

 But what tends to happen is as you are working on the rest of the house, the bedroom because the dumping ground for the “stuff” that doesn’t have a home.